-An Earth Science degree will prepare you for a wide range of careers in industry, government, or education.
+Department of Geography courses will prepare you for a wide range of careers in industry, government, or education.

-Earth Science graduates are qualified to use knowledge of natural and human processes in their careers.
+Our graduates are qualified to use knowledge of natural and human processes in their careers.
 Are you interested in international development?
 Natural resources management and socio-economic issues?
 An education in Earth Science provides you with a multidisciplinary approach to these topics.

 Helping shape the landscape

 Earth Science examines the Earth’s make up and natural and human processes.
 The program has a problem-solving focus with the following themes:

 - climate and hydrology,

 You’ll work across four disciplines of geography, geology, geophysics and archaeology to develop your understanding of how natural systems affect human culture – and are influenced by it.

 This single, four-year interdisciplinary program is offered by the Department of Geography in the Faculty of Arts with collaboration from the Department of Geoscience in the Faculty of Science.

 Since this is a restricted-entry program, students should contact the Earth Science Advisor as early as possible for proper advice regarding the program.

 You will develop skills that are important to a wide range of professions in the Earth Sciences: critical and creative thinking, the ability to gather and organize information, the ability to analyze problems, effective oral and written communication skills, the ability to use logic and perform calculations, the ability to reason abstractly and apply that reasoning, interpretive and assessment skills, and insight and intuition useful in generating knowledge.